7 Essential Customer Retention Metrics for Business in 2023

 Granular retention metrics can tell you if there are patterns in customer drop-off and churn.
 And they can help business leaders understand which product lines and service tiers are most (and least) effective.
 Taking that information to executive partners can help the business make crucial decisions about pricing and product development that spark new levels of growth.

 Perfect Your Onboarding Process

-A significant amount of customer churn occurs within the first few weeks of using a product or service.
+A significant amount of customer attrition or churn occurs within the first few weeks of using a product or service.
 That’s in part because there’s a mismatch in customer and product.

 One major reason is that the onboarding customer experience couldn’t adequately communicate the product or service’s value to the customer.

 Some studies show that one of the largest causes of customer churn is a poor onboarding experience.